WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-events.md

 ## Events

-You can set up event listeners to perform an action if these events are emitted.
+You can set up event listeners to perform an action when these events are emitted.

 <Table
-headers={[ "Event", "Description", "Emitted By" ]}
+headers={[ "Event", "Description", "Who Should Listen" ]}
 data={[
 {
     event: "session_proposal",
     description: "Emitted when a new session with a user's wallet is initiated",
-    emittedBy: "dApp"
+    whoShouldListen: "wallet"
   },
   {
     event: "session_request",
     description: "The event is triggered when the wallet is required to take action, such as signing a transaction.",
-    emittedBy: "dApp"
+    whoShouldListen: "wallet"
   },
   {
     event: "session_update",
     description: "Emitted when a session is updated.",
-    emittedBy: "wallet"
+    whoShouldListen: "dapp"
   },
   {
     event: "session_delete",
     description: "Emitted when a session is disconnected.",
-    emittedBy: "dApp or wallet"
+    whoShouldListen: "dapp & wallet"
   },
   {
     event: "session_event",
     description: "Emitted when an event like accountsChanged happens.",
-    emittedBy: "dApp or wallet"
+    whoShouldListen: "dapp & wallet"
   },
   {
     event: "session_ping",
     description: "Emitted to keep a session active.",
-    emittedBy: "dApp or wallet"
+    whoShouldListen: "dapp & wallet"
   },
   {
     event: "session_expire",
     description: "Emitted when a session has expired.",
-    emittedBy: "dApp or wallet"
+    whoShouldListen: "dapp & wallet"
   },
   {
     event: "session_extend",
     description: "Emitted when extending a session.",
-    emittedBy: "dApp or wallet"
+    whoShouldListen: "dapp & wallet"
   },
   {
     event: "proposal_expire",
     description: "Emitted when the session proposal has expired.",
-    emittedBy: "dApp or wallet"
+    whoShouldListen: "dapp & wallet"
   }
 ]}
 />

 ### session_proposal

-An event is triggered when the dApp establishes a connection with the wallet by calling the `connect` method.
+An event is triggered when the dapp establishes a connection with the wallet by calling the `connect` method.
 The following is the payload that the wallet can listen for.
-Here's an example payload when the dApp is initiating a session proposal on the Goerli Network.
+Here's an example payload when the dapp is initiating a session proposal on the Goerli Network.

 ```ts
 await client.connect({